 Automatic answers and emails

 It would be perfect if your product team could provide customer support 24 hours a day, but to do so you would need to hire a night shift, which costs lots of money.
-An automated messaging system is a powerful solution as it doesn’t leave users waiting for an answer and decreases your chances of losing leads.
+Automation tools are a powerful solution as it doesn’t leave users waiting for an answer and decreases your chances of losing leads.
 It’s also a good idea to implement answer templates in your customer messaging app so your support team can easily reply to customer inquiries.

 Intercom also provides an automated email system.
 When users sign up on a company’s site, they automatically receive an onboarding email.
 This way companies can educate their potential clients.